Skip to main content

 Authenticate()

-%env ORQ_API_KEY=<YOUR_ORQ_API_KEY>
+export ORQ_API_KEY=<YOUR_ORQ_API_KEY>

-Step 2: Initialize the Orq and Pinecone
+Step 2: Initialize the Orq.ai and Pinecone clients

 import os